 A dismissed student who provides new evidence of interest and determination to continue studies at Stockton may appeal to the Office of the Provost via academic.appeals@stockton.edu for reinstatement.
 To be eligible for reinstatement, a student must have a minimum absence of two full terms from Stockton, excluding the summer term.
-Students who were dismissed for failing to meet the skills competency requirement will need to provide evidence of meeting the competency requirement in the area(s) for which the student was dismissed.

-Reinstated students will have a maximum of 32 attempted credits (excluding medical withdrawals) starting the initial term of reinstatement to raise their cumulative GPA to at least 2.00.
-As a student attempts to make minimum academic progress by raising their cumulative GPA to 2.00, she/he must maintain at least a 2.0 term GPA to remain on academic probation.
+Reinstated students will have a maximum of 32 attempted credits (excluding medical withdrawals) starting the initial term of reinstatement in order to raise their cumulative GPA to at least 2.0.
+As a student attempts to make minimum academic progress by raising their cumulative GPA to 2.0, she/he must maintain at least a 2.0 term GPA to remain on academic probation.